Meeting the Gaelic Otherworld | A Journey of Individuation & Ancestral Healing

 You will learn…

-The role of the Bean Chaointe and the practice of keening within Irish myth, folklore, and pre-Christian tradition—gaining insight into how death and loss were once held within a living cultural and spiritual framework.
-You will be invited to consider how grief connects the body, the land, and the unseen world, and to encounter the Gaelic Otherworld, the concept of the numinous, and the role of ritual and sacred time in times of transition.
-Through archival materials, recordings, and interviews with native Irish speakers in Connemara—where many of these rituals remain alive in living memory—you will deepen your understanding of how these traditions continue to resonate today.
+About the role of the Bean Chaointe and the practice of keening within Irish myth, folklore, and pre-Christian tradition, gaining insight into how death, grief, and mourning were once held within a living cultural and spiritual framework.
+Together, we will explore how grief connects the body, the land, memory, and the unseen world through the lens of the Gaelic Otherworld, the numinous, ritual, and sacred time.
+Drawing from Jungian psychology, ancestral traditions, archival materials, poetry, music, song, and conversations in Gaeilge with my neighbours in Connemara—where echoes of these ancient customs still live in the land and living memory—you will deepen your understanding of grief, intergenerational memory, and the enduring wisdom these traditions may offer us today in meeting loss, transition, and transformation.

 What is included?